 All travelers who are traveling in Tibet for the Kailash Mansarovar Yatra, we highly recommend that you have travel insurance that covers high altitude risk, emergency evacuation, and medical expenses.
 This is because trekking at high altitudes is associated with risk, and you will travel in remote areas during the Yatra.
 There are no advanced medical facilities in these remote areas, so having travel insurance is beneficial.
 While purchasing the travel Insuranve your policy must include:

 Your journey of the Kailash Mansarovar Yatra starts from Kathmandu.
 Since your trip will be via overland, you will use ground transportation for this journey.
-High Route Adventure will arrange all the ground transportation within Nepal and Tibet.
+We will arrange all the ground transportation within Nepal and Tibet.
 The road condition is perfect for road trips in Nepal and Tibet.
 The vehicle type that you will use depends on the number of groups.

 If you are too weak to walk for the Kailash Kora, you can hire a horse or a personal porter to carry your things.
 You can utilize this service, but you need to let us know ahead of time.
 You also have to pay specific fees to use this service.